PC Desktop Recommendations

 We purchase specific models from Dell's OptiPlex and Precision Workstation lines.
 For these business-grade models, ECN has direct on-line access to Dell Support when needed.
 On-site service is provided when necessary.

 Other model lines (e.g. Dell Inspiron, Dell Studio XPS) are designed for home users, not businesses; obtaining service for them includes the possibility of long waits in a telephone queue, and/or needing to ship hardware back to the manufacturer for service.
-For purchases with Purdue funds, ECN recommends against them.
-They would be entirely self-supported, as ECN will not provide ordering, software installation, or troubleshooting services for such models.
-It's usually not worth your time to purchase these or to attempt to obtain service.
+For purchases with Purdue funds, ECN recommends against them unless you have some very specific needs.
+It's usually not worth your time to purchase these or to attempt to obtain service, and it also takes ECN and the Business Office extra time to work on these.

 Other brands: ECN's preference for specific desktop brands and models (e.g. Dell OptiPlex, Dell Precision, HP Z-series workstation) is based on service arrangements.
 Purdue has an arrangement with Dell, for example, which provides for expedited acquisition of Dell OptiPlex and Precision replacement parts as well as on-site service by a Dell technician when necessary.
 Unlike most other brands whose service centers are at least 60 miles away, Dell's service technicians for business customers in this region are based in Frankfort, Indiana, and they visit West Lafayette to provide on-site service on a daily basis.
 Arranging for service for other brands (e.g. Acer, Sony) will likely be very time-consuming and inconvenient at best.

 Justification: Campus-wide processes are now in place designed to keep Purdue's acquisition and ownership costs in check.
-If you opt to purchase an alternate brand or model, please note that the procurement process might require that you provide justification for your selections.
+If you opt to purchase an alternate brand or model, please note that the procurement process requires that you provide justification for your selections.

 Historically, Dell changed models every 12-18 months.
-The Dell OptiPlex 7010 became available in June 2012 and was slightly revised in April 2013.
 Our Dell Model Benchmarks page shows performance comparisons of various computer models.

 ECN recommends monitors from Dell's commercial UltraSharp or Professional model lines; one of these models is included with the ECN standard desktop PC.
 When purchased on the same order as a new computer, each Dell UltraSharp or Professional monitor includes the same warranty coverage as the computer itself -- which, as of April 2013, is typically 5 years.